Asian Markets Mixed As Rally Fizzles, Oil Hit By Suez Ship News - UrduPoint

 "However, we believe that many of the secular disinflationary forces -- globalisation, technology adoption, etcetera -- continue to anchor core inflation so that even allowing for huge policy stimulus, inflation rates should remain contained in 2021." - 'Double-edged sword' - Wall Street's three main indexes finished Friday on a strong note, with the Dow and S&P 500 ending at all-time highs.

-In Asia, Tokyo, Shanghai, Singapore, Taipei, Manila, Bangkok and Wellington all rose but Hong Kong, Seoul and Jakarta reversed morning gains to sit lower.
+In Asia, Tokyo, Shanghai, Singapore, Taipei, Manila, Bangkok and Wellington all rose and Hong Kong was marginally higher, but Seoul and Jakarta reversed morning gains to sit lower.
 Sydney was also weighed by news that Brisbane had been put into a three-day lockdown.

 Optimism was also being supported by the success of vaccine rollouts in the United States and Britain, where infection rates are also slowing and officials move to ease some lockdown measures.